-Yescarta and Kymriah are types of cellular therapy called CAR T-cell therapy.
+Yescarta, Kymriah, and Tecartus are types of cellular therapy called CAR T-cell therapy.
 CAR T-cell therapy uses specially altered T cells — a part of the immune system — to fight cancer.
 A sample of a patient's T cells are collected from the blood, then

 Clinical trials of Yescarta showed that 82 percent of patients with treatment-resistant or relapsed aggressive non-Hodgkin lymphoma responded to the CAR T-cell therapy, including 54 percent who had a complete response (i.e. no sign of cancer).
 In the

 In clinical trials of Kymriah for lymphoma, patients had strong responses.
 53 percent of patients responded to treatment, and 40 percent achieved a complete response (i.e. no sign of cancer).

-Yescarta and Kymriah are appropriate for some patients with some forms of aggressive non-Hodgkin lymphoma who have not responded to at least two prior lines of therapy (refractory).
+These CAR T therapies are appropriate for some patients with some forms of aggressive non-Hodgkin lymphoma who have not responded to at least two prior lines of therapy (refractory).
 This may include patients with diffuse large B cell lymphoma, primary

 As a first step, ask your oncologist for a referral to DF/BWCC's Adult Lymphoma Program to determine if CAR T-cell therapy is an appropriate approach to your care.
 All patients must have a physician referral.
 Contact us at 877-801-CART (2278).